Ward, Fanny: Journal of Fanny Ward. Egypt. Nubia. 1841-2

 Bibliophile Bookbase probably offers multiple copies of Ward, Fanny : Journal of Fanny Ward.
 Egypt.
 Nubia.
 1841-2.
 Click here to select from a complete list of available copies of this book.

-Bibliophile Bookbase lists over 5 million books, maps and prints including first editions, incunabula, libri rari, livres illustrées and out of print books.
+Bibliophile Bookbase lists over 5 million books, maps and prints including out of print books, rare books, antiquarian books, libri rari and livres illustrées.

 Bibliophile Bookbase for antiquarian books, maps and prints.